-Bachelor of Science-Nursing Completion Program for Registered Nurses (Acc)
+Bachelor of Science-Nursing Completion Program for Registered Nurses (ONLINE)

 The BSN Completion program provides a broad foundation in liberal arts education, as well as in the art and science of nursing.
 This foundation, guided by Christian principles, prepares the graduate with the professional leadership skills, expertise, and knowledge needed to function in a variety of healthcare and community settings.